reachskumar/echomarket/README.md

 ## 🔑 API Keys Needed

-Make sure these are in .env:
+## You need two .env file one inside your project root and the other one insdie your frontend folder Make sure these are in .env:

+Make sure these are in .env under project root:
 - OPENAI_API_KEY
 - TWELVEDATA_API_KEY ( I am using TwelveData, you can use any financial API like AlphaVantage, FinHub etc.
 - TAVILY_API_KEY
 - MONGODB_URI
+This one under frontend: This talks to your backend URL this is where you update the backend url.
+ VITE_API_URL